Cipery/100-days-of-code/log.md

 **Thoughts:** Frustrated?
 No!
 But tired.. will work more than a hour tomorrow.

 **Link to work:** This project is not public, so :( probably not the best project for this challenge?

+### Day 6: February 13th, 2021 - TlustyZmrdi.net

+**Today's Progress**: Another day that did not go as well as I wanted it to go.
+Had some success with the certificates locally, but I havent managed to get it working on remote server.
+I hope I'll be able to make it work tomorrow

+**Thoughts:** Do I really need certs and identity server?
+Should really think about that tomorrow.
+I could just generate JWT and be done with that.
+In the other hand, this could be a nice way ho to learn about identity server

+**Link to work:** This project is not public, so :( probably not the best project for this challenge?